JayTurtle7/QAE/readme.md

-Quality Assurance Engineering Workshop
+Quality Assurance Engineering Challenge
 ======================================

-This repository is a base for a two day workshop focused on building User Interface automated tests.
+This repository is a base for a challenge of Quality Assurance Engineering

 Pre-requisites